opensearch-project/opensearch-build/release-notes/opensearch-release-notes-3.0.0-alpha1.md

 # OpenSearch and OpenSearch Dashboards 3.0.0-alpha1 Release Notes

 ## Release Highlights
-* Lucene 10 is now used in OpenSearch
+* Lucene 10 is now used in OpenSearch 3.0.0-alpha1
+* This is an early-stage preview of the 3.0.0 version, so expect potential bugs and unfinished features.
+This release is for testing purposes only, and we highly encourage users to try it out and report any issues or feedback.
+Please refer to the [release schedule](https://opensearch.org/releases.html) for GA release information.

 ### DEPRECATION NOTICES